lazarulian/cs35L/notes/git-internals.md

 - **blob**: represents any bytes sequence, like regular files in a file system
   - We convert the blobs to the git hash checksum using the SHA hashing algorithm from the blog
 - **tree**: represents a node in a tree of objects; maps names to SHA-1 checksums of blobs or other tree

+### Git Checksums:

+---

 - **Git Checksum** a cryptographic checksum has three properties:
   - the probability of any hash is 1/2^n where n is the number of bits (160 for SHA-1)
   - finding a byte string to match a given hash is O(2^n) there is no practical way to reverse the hash to the object,
-    - the commit id gives you no information sice it is a one way hash Generate a checksum from string content:
+    - the commit id gives you no information since it is a one way hash Generate a checksum from string content:
   - finding a collision is order of order 2^(n/2)
 - cryptographic hashes were created to see if there was tampering of messages when they are being sent, but these are obsolete because SHA-1 has been cracked
-- The security of git depends on the security of the underlying file system, and its not common for people to want to find the files based off of the commit id, people who want to corrupt the git repo using collisions (2 similar git commits), will not be able to due to system restrictions
+- The security of git depends on the security of the underlying file system, and its not common for people to want to find the files based off of the commit id

+> people who want to corrupt the git repo using collisions (2 similar git commits), will not be able to due to system restrictions.
+This is why SHA-1 is still in use.

 ```console
 $ echo 'Arma virumque cano.' | git hash-object --stdin